 I talked with Marla about her time on the street, the costumes we wear, and how it feels to finally be getting back to work.

-GO Magazine: How long were you in the police?
+GO Magazine: How long were you a member of the police force?

 Marla Anselona: I was a police officer for ten years before I was injured in the line of duty and retired.
 I was not out of the closet when I joined.
 I was living a dual life.
 A couple of times I ran into other police officers at places like the Hellfire Club or Paddles.
 Crossdressers and transvestites gravitated to S&M joints.
 Anyway, I made pacts with the cops I ran into at these places like this.
 “I won’t tell on you if you won’t tell on me.”
 But I was in a more vulnerable situation because I was crossdressed.
 They agreed but I said to myself, “This shit show is spiraling out of control.
 I need to stop and I need to just try to live my life as a man.”
 But I couldn’t stop.
 I couldn’t figure out exactly what was going on with me.
 You could not come out or fess up to this, on the job, in 1980, in NYPD.
 They would have taken your guns away.
 They would have psychoed you.
 So instead, I got married.